December 12, 2019

 I bought the bowl above at a crafts fair when I was in college.
 I loved the size—big enough for the dinners I routinely made for friends—, the shape, and, most of all, the drippy glaze of a handmade ceramic.
 At the time—well over 40 years ago now—it was my style, and I was smitten.
 It’s still one of my favorite bowls, and I use it all the time.
 Despite its imperfection.

 There’s a chip on the edge.
 Not bad for a 40-year-old bowl, you might be thinking.
 Thing is, I dropped the bowl on the way back to my apartment from the craft fair—that’s when the chip happened.
 I was crushed at the time, but the bowl has served me well, and I’ve forgiven myself for the drop.
 Over the years, that chip became a story and part of my relationship with the bowl.
 I never stopped appreciating the bowl’s service and the artist’s work.
-I learned to be okay with the chip.
+I learned to be okay with the imperfection.

 There are times, though, when there’s no enhancing to be done—times when something doesn’t even need repair to be functional, but I still want to replace it.
 And I struggle with that.
 My toaster is my current example.
 Until recently, it was attractive enough.
 But while making pancakes with grandkids one morning, I pushed the electric griddle back on the counter (away from little fingers) until it accidentally touched the toaster.
 Before I realized it, the griddle burned a truly ugly hole in the toaster.
 The toaster still works perfectly.
 That’s my problem.